Aliases for FMO1 Gene

 GeneCards Summary for FMO1 Gene

 FMO1 (Flavin Containing Monooxygenase 1) is a Protein Coding gene.
 Diseases associated with FMO1 include Trimethylaminuria and Kabuki Syndrome 1.
-Among its related pathways are Estrogen Metabolism Pathway and Phase II conjugation.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and monooxygenase activity.
 An important paralog of this gene is FMO2.

 UniProtKB/Swiss-Prot for FMO1 Gene